-The Republic of Djibouti and Ethiopia are not necessarily the travel destinations you think of for your holidays!
+Ethiopia and Djibouti are not the travel destinations that one thinks of at first sight for his holidays!

 People who have never been there, often see these 2 countries as unsafe places and characterized by the great poverty of their population.